Thalassery cuisine: Differences from other biryani

 Thalassery biryani uses a unique, fragrant, small-grained, thin rice variety named kaima or jeerakasala.
 This rice, even though small in size, is different from the common small rice used in many Indian rice dishes.

 Kaima/jeerakasala is not round, unlike other common smaller variants, and its fragrance is another distinct feature.
 Other kinds of rice that could be used are jeera rice, jeerakasemba or small Bangladeshi biryani rice.

 The rice is white, short (small) grained, thin (not plump), but it is the aroma of these rice varieties which make then distinctive.

 The recipes and cuisine of Thalassery biryani have clear differences from other biryani variants.

 Kaima/jeerakasala rice does not need pre-soaking, water is only used to clean it.
 After adequate boiling no water should remain in the cooking dish as it should have been evaporated completely.
 This is a major difference from other rice preparation, in which water has to be drained off after cooking.

 Ghee rice is blended with masala using the dum process (a method of cooking by sealing a lid tightly and placing hot charcoal on it).
 The biryani masala and ghee rice are arranged in layers inside the dish.
 Meat is cooked with masala on slow fire; it is layered with rice and the lid of the container is sealed with maida dough or a loin cloth.
 Hot coal or charcoal is placed then above the lid.

 Thalassery biryani is a Pakki biryani.
 There are two types of biryani, "Pakki" and "Kacchi".
 In Pakki style, the ghee rice is added to the fully cooked chicken-masala mix and then cooked by the dum process, whereas in Kacchi style the ghee rice is added to the half-cooked chicken and then cooked till it is fully cooked or the dum process is used.

 Specially dressed chicken (Note: Chicken Dressing: Chicken is cut into comparatively larger pieces than the ones used for curry.
 Marination (immersing in water) is done for 20 to 30 minutes.
 It is then thoroughly cleaned many times ensuring there are no bloodstains on it.
 Chicken for biryani is cleaned and the skin and other inedible parts are removed and the chicken is cut into pieces.
 Usually the drumstick (leg portion) is added as it is.) is poured into the masala dish.
 The chicken is slowly cooked in the masala, and gets blended well with the juices of masala and spices.

 The Thalassery biryani recipe has additional distinct features; unlike other biryanis it is not oily because of the dum process used for preparation.
 A unique blend of spices is added and the kaima rice also adds a unique flavour.
 No oil is used to make the chicken, which is added raw into the masala mix.
 (Note: Fresh meat is added directly to the masala.
-It is important to note that the dish requires no oil for making the chicken base for genuine Thalassery biryani, however some experimental variations in recipes uses fried chicken.)
+The dish requires no oil for making the chicken base for genuine Thalassery biryani, however some experimental variations in recipes uses fried chicken.)